Wednesday in Lent 2 – 19 March 2014 – Pr. Maurice Frontz

 and receive the right gumball.

-People expect God to dispense material and spiritual blessings to them,
+People expect God to dispense material and spiritual

 and they become disturbed when they do not receive them.